KubeHelper/kubehelper/README.md

 #### Installing KubeHelper with kubectl.

 Replace YOUR_NAMESPACE_NAME with your namespace name. ❗&nbsp; Run order is important.
-This installation installs

 ```shell
 KUBE_HELPER_NAMESPACE="YOUR_NAMESPACE_NAME"